BinaryMuse/icebreaker/README.md

 ![Icebreaker](media/icebreaker.png)

-Warning: this project developed during a hackathon.
+Warning: this project developed during a hackathon to explore the Scala language and its asynchronous APIs.
 Not responsible for leaky abstractions, poor idioms, or plain ol' bad ideas.
 I probably wouldn't use this in production.

 Requirements
 ------------